Factory activity at 26-month low as exports dive

 Despite accounting for only 13 percent of total economic output, the manufacturing sector has been a major force in driving Britain out of recession from the end of 2009, boosted by stock building, a weak pound and solid export demand.

 But the PMI survey showed worsening global economic conditions have hurt demand for British goods.
-New export orders index fell more than 7 points to 46.6, the first contraction in almost a year and the fastest decline since May 2009.
+The new export orders index fell more than 7 points to 46.6, the first contraction in almost a year and the fastest decline since May 2009.

 The report showed domestic demand is also flagging with new orders falling for the fourth consecutive month.